-This essay previously appeared on Control Freaks.
+This essay previously appeared on Plant Out of Place.
 It appears here by permission of the author.

 A new article in the New York Times has questioned the benefits associated with genetically engineered crops (which I’ll call GMOs for brevity).
 The response to the article has been pretty predictable; folks who don’t like GMOs are circulating it to say “I told you so.”
 And ag-twitter has exploded with claims that the New York Times is biased against the technology.
 The article makes some reasonable points that GMO crops are not a ‘silver bullet’ cure all technology.
 But almost any reasonable person has already acknowledged that.
 In a nutshell, the article has 2 main conclusions: GMO crops don’t yield more, and GMO crops haven’t reduced pesticide use.
 These two items were initially claimed as reasons to invest in and adopt GMO crops, and for many years, we’ve been hearing about how these crops either have or have not met the initial expectations.
 Danny Hakim looked at some data and has come down pretty solidly on the side of “have not” met expectations.
 From the Times article:

 “An analysis by The Times using United Nations data showed that the United States and Canada have gained no discernible advantage in yields — food per acre — when measured against Western Europe, a region with comparably modernized agricultural producers like France and Germany.
 Also, a recent National Academy of Sciences report found that “there was little evidence” that the introduction of genetically modified crops in the United States had led to yield gains beyond those seen in conventional crops.” – Danny Hakim, NYT

 Of all the arguments against GMO crops, the “failure to yield” talking point is among the oldest, and most exasperating to many of us who work in pest management.
 I addressed this issue a couple years ago: